A diagrammatic representation of Evidential Pluralism Evidential Pluralism is a theory of causal enquiry. It maintains that:

 For overviews, see

-Joe Jones, Alexandra Trofimov, Michael Wilde & Jon Williamson: Integrating diverse evidence using Evidential Pluralism, Centre for Reasoning report 23/01, 2023,
+Joe Jones, Alexandra Trofimov, Michael Wilde & Jon Williamson: Integrating diverse evidence using Evidential Pluralism: introductory guide,

 Yafeng Shan and Jon Williamson: Applying Evidential Pluralism to the social sciences, European Journal for the Philosophy of Science 11(4):96, 2021. . doi: 10.1007/s13194-021-00415-z